-We are proud to announce our plans for our Honor Garden are moving forward.
-Our inaugural ceremony will be held Oct.
+Our plans for our Honor Garden are moving forward.
+Our inaugural ceremony was held on a Oct.
 10. Work began on it last year, we are excited to see it coming to fruition.

 The Dylan Balogh Honor Garden is an area of respite, repose and reflection.
 We are honoring those who have gone before us, anyone that you feel has made a positive impact in your life or any significant life event that brings you a sense of joy, safety and peace.
 Life’s encounters are all teaching and learning experiences and Dylan’s Honor Garden at Project H.O.P.E.
 House is here to provide the sanctuary to give honor to to those people and experiences that we cherish.
 May their memories be a blessing.